 This recipe is another classic from the Crown of Life Cookbook.
 Is it just me, or do you have a collection of church cookbooks, too?
 Please say it’s not just me.
 There are a wealth of good recipes to be found because church ladies know how to cook!

 This recipe comes from the kitchen of Rosalie Nichelson.
 It’s a simple but delicious recipe.
 I love shortbread but topped with a fudge like chocolate?
 It’s wonderful.
-Thanks, Rosalie, for sharing it!
+I have yet to find another shortbread recipe quite like this one.

 1/2 cup powdered sugar